-The first of these organizations supplies a large part of Brisbane's electric power requirements and a considerable rural area in the south-east corner of the State from a modern power station at Bulimba, a suburb of Brisbane.
-Capacity is 95,000 kW at Bulimba "A" plus 10,000 kW, "packaged plant" at Abermain (near Ipswich) and 60,000 kW at a new generating station known as "Bulimba B".
+The first of these organizations supplies a large part of Brisbane's electric power requirements, and those of a considerable rural area in the south-east corner of the State, from a modern power station at Bulimba, a suburb of Brisbane.
+Capacity is 95,000 kW at Bulimba "A", plus 10,000 kW, "packaged plant" at Abermain (near Ipswich) and 90,000 kW at a new generating station known as Bulimba "B".
 The output from a 3,200 kW hydroelectric unit installed at Somerset Dam near Brisbane is fed into the Southern Electric Authority system.
-With these plants 616 million kWh were generated in 1954-55 while the total number of the Authority's consumers at 30th June, 1955 was 99,906.
+With these plants 679 million kWh were generated in 1956-57 while the total number of the Authority's consumers at 30th June, 1957, was 108,487.

-The Brisbane City Council's electrical undertaking and power production in 1954-55 had an installed capacity of 105,000 kW plus a 10,000 kW "packaged" plant erected at Tennyson-units purchased and generated amounted to 5000 million kWh, and there were 116,696 consumers connected.
-Since 30th June, 1954, 60,000 kW of plant at a new power station at Tennyson has been commissioned by the Council.
+The Brisbane City Council's electrical undertaking and power production in 1956-57 had an installed capacity of 135,000 kW plus a 10,000 kW "packaged" plant erected at Tennyson, units purchased and generated amounted to 584 million kWh, and there were 124,990 consumers connected.